 The county should educate and promote the use of integrated pest management and the reduction of pesticide and fertilizer use by residents, businesses, and governmental agencies in designated wellhead protection areas and in areas identified as a source of contamination to important wildlife habitats and shellfish beds.

-The county should develop a strategy for conserving water in periods of drought that includes public education and notification.
+The county should develop a strategy for conserving water in periods of drought that includes conservation initiatives for water users, public education and notification.

-To the extent that resources permit, the county should implement the relevant portions of adopted Watershed Plans prepared in accordance with RCW 90.82.CThe cCounty should explore new ways to assess the impact of forecasted permit exempt wells through the planning period on instream flows.
+To the extent that resources permit, the county should implement the relevant portions of adopted Watershed Plans prepared in accordance with RCW 90.82.

+The county should explore ways to forecast and assess the impact of permit exempt wells through the 20-year planning period and beyond.

 SURFACE WATER

 GOAL 3: PROTECT AND IMPROVE THE WATER QUALITY AND BIOLOGICAL HEALTH OF LAKES, WETLANDS, RIVERS, STREAMS, AND PUGET SOUND.

-OBJECTIVE 1: To manage surface water in a manner that will protect or improve the quality of water sustaining human use, wildlife, and aquatic life.
+OBJECTIVE A: To manage surface water in a manner that will protect or improve the quality of water sustaining human use, wildlife, and aquatic life.

 POLICIES: